MikMuellerDev/kalk/README.md

 ## Why?
 - To practice writing an interpreted programming language
-- Because I need an ~~advanced~~ calculator for math class when doing small but significant calculations
+- Because I need an ~~advanced~~ calculator for math class when doing small calculations

 ## Installation
 ```bash